-Louise O'Connor recently started a PhD aiming to understand the influence of interaction networks on predictions of biodiversity patterns in the context of global change, in order to better inform conservation planning.

-Author contributions: WT, LJP and LOC conceptualized and wrote the paper.
+LOC recently started a PhD in Ecology and Evolutionary Biology aiming to understand the influence of interaction networks on predictions of biodiversity patterns in the context of global change, in order to better inform conservation planning.
+WT, LJP and LOC conceptualized and wrote the paper.
 LM, GFF, WT and AM built the trophic and trait data.
 LOC carried out the analyses with the help of JB, LJP, WT and MO.
 CMA and MO gave additional perspectives to the paper.
 All authors contributed significantly to the manuscript.